gavbarosee/react-kickstart/README.md

 ## Installation

-Use npx (no installation needed) or install globally if you'll use it often. ([See the official installation docs for more details](https://react-kickstart.dev/getting-started/installation)).
+Use npx (no installation needed) or install globally if you'll use it often.
+[See the full installation guide](https://react-kickstart.dev/getting-started/installation) for more details.

 ---